coopengo/coog-admin/doc/oauth_setup.md

 If you don't have any project yet, then google will ask you to create one.

-Name it, choose your organization, your zone and wait until he it is created.
+Name it, choose your organization, your zone and wait until it is created.

 Click on the notification about your created project.